lordsutch/osm-makeroads/README.md

 apt-get install r-cran-maptools gpsbabel libgdal-dev gfortran libgdal-dev

-R -e "install.packages('princurve', 'rgdal', 'geosphere')"
+R -e "install.packages('princurve', 'rgdal', 'geosphere', dependencies=TRUE)"

 makeroads.R and process.R are lightly commented.
 Place them in the same directory (and cd there), edit process.R to your liking, then use: